Connor-Mooney/Connor-Mooney.github.io/about.md

 ---
-title:  "About"
+title:  "About Me"
 permalink: "/about/"
 layout: page
 ---

 Hi!
 My name is Connor.
-I'm a senior math major and physics minor at George Mason University in Fairfax, Virginia.
+I'm a rising senior math major and physics minor at George Mason University in Fairfax, Virginia.